Coresignal logo

 Account-based sales pipeline

 A sales pipeline is an analytical and often visual tool to track available and upcoming sales opportunities.
-A sales manager can track performance, allocation of resources as well as projected revenue with the help of a sales pipeline.
+A sales manager can track performance, allocate resources, and project revenue with the help of a sales pipeline.

-Account-based selling pipeline works much the same way, only applied to large target accounts that continuously make subscription-based or high-value purchases.
+The account-based selling pipeline works much the same way, but it is only applied to large target accounts that continuously make subscription-based or high-value purchases.

 A pipeline of high-value accounts